Benjaminikwe/Benjaminikwe/README.md

 - 👀 I’m interested in dev in python and AI
 - 🌱 I’m currently learning  python and AI
 - 💞️ I’m looking to collaborate on Database Management, Programming and WebDev
-- 📫 How to reach me ...
+- 📫 How to reach me Benjaminikwe

 <!---
 Benjaminikwe/Benjaminikwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.